GM-11/pyramid_developers_test/README.md

-This is file for pyramid developers test
+This is file for pyramid developers test# pyramid_developers_test